 \section{Normal modes of the ion crystal}

-The range of the normal-mode frequencies $\omega_m$ can be estimated as follows (see also Refs.\,\cite{James_1998,Rohde_2001}).
-The highest-frequency modes usually correspond to the ions oscillating anti-phase with respect to their nearest neighbors.
-This implies that, for the highest-frequency modes, $\omega_m$ can be estimated by $\sqrt{2}\omega_h$, where $\omega_h$ is the frequency of the quasi-harmonic potential that each ion feels in the ion crystal.
-This potential is mainly governed by the Coulomb repulsion from the nearest neighbors, hence the frequency is $\omega_h=\sqrt{e^2/(\pi\epsilon_0Ml^3)}$, where $l$ is the average distance between the ions and $M$ is the mass of a crystal ion.
-For the lowest-frequency modes, $\omega_m$ can be approximated by the external harmonic trapping potential with frequency $\omega_\text{a}$ along the axial direction and $\omega_\text{r}$ along the radial direction.
+The range of the normal-mode frequencies $\omega_m$ can be estimated as follows (see also Refs. \cite{James_1998,Rohde_2001}).
+The highest-frequency modes usually correspond to the ions oscillating in antiphase with respect to their nearest neighbors.
+This implies that, for the highest-frequency modes, $\omega_m$ can be estimated by $\sqrt{2}\omega_h$, where $\omega_h$ is the frequency of the quasiharmonic potential that each ion experiences in the ion crystal.
+This potential is mainly governed by the Coulomb repulsion from the nearest neighbors, hence the frequency is $\omega_h=\sqrt{e^2/\pi\epsilon_0Ml^3}$, where $l$ is the average distance between the ions and $M$ is the mass of a crystal ion.
+For the lowest-frequency modes, $\omega_m$ can be approximated by the external harmonic trapping potential with frequency $\omega_\text{a}$ in the axial direction and $\omega_\text{r}$ in the radial direction.

-The difference of the trapping frequencies along the axial and the radial directions usually lead to cigar-shaped ion crystals.
-We assume that due to this asymmetry, the normal modes of the crystal split into two groups having a preferred direction of oscillation either along the axial or the radial direction \cite{MorigiFishman:2004}.
-Along each direction, we assume the dispersion relation to be linear similar to the Debye model\,\cite{ashcroft} such that the mode frequencies can acquire the values $\omega_{\min}+n(\omega_{\max}-\omega_{\min})/(N_\text{Ca}-1)$, where $n$ is an integer $n\in[0,N_\text{Ca}-1]$ and $\omega_{\min}$ ($\omega_{\max}$) is the minimal (maximal) mode frequency in the given direction.
+The difference of the trapping frequencies in the axial and radial directions usually leads to cigar-shaped ion crystals.
+We assume that due to this asymmetry, the normal modes of the crystal split into two groups having a preferred direction of oscillation in either the axial or the radial direction \cite{MorigiFishman:2004}.
+In each direction, we assume the dispersion relation to be linear similar to the Debye model\,\cite{ashcroft} such that the mode frequencies can acquire the values $\omega_{\min}+n(\omega_{\max}-\omega_{\min})/(N_\text{Ca}-1)$, where $n$ is an integer $n\in[0,N_\text{Ca}-1]$ and $\omega_{\min}$ ($\omega_{\max}$) is the minimal (maximal) mode frequency in the given direction.

-Using \mbox{$l\approx4\mu$m}, $M=M_\text{Ca}$, \mbox{$\omega_\text{a}\sim 2\pi\times100$\,kHz} and $\omega_\text{r}\sim 2\pi\times1$\,MHz, we obtain $\omega_h\sim 2\pi\times15$\,MHz and, hence, for the approximate range of normal-mode frequencies $\omega_m/(2\pi)\!\in$[100\,kHz,20\,MHz] for the axial direction and $\omega_m/(2\pi)\!\in$[1\,MHz, 20\,MHz] for the radial direction, respectively.
+Using \mbox{$l\approx4\mu$m}, $M=M_\text{Ca}$, \mbox{$\omega_\text{a}\sim 2\pi\times100$\,kHz} and $\omega_\text{r}\sim 2\pi\times1$\,MHz, we obtain $\omega_h\sim 2\pi\times15$\,MHz and, hence, for the approximate range of normal-mode frequencies $\omega_m/(2\pi)\!\in$ [100\,kHz,20\,MHz] for the axial direction and $\omega_m/(2\pi)\!\in$ [1\,MHz, 20\,MHz] for the radial direction, respectively.

 Let us also remark that micromotion\,\cite{micromotion}, which is expected to be strong in three-dimensional ion crystals, where the equilibrium positions of ions can be far from the trap axis, is included in our estimates of temperatures achievable with Doppler cooling~\cite{Champenois_MassSpectroscopy}.